-Engaging and fun tests will motivate users to read your email until the end.
+Engaging and fun tests will motivate users to read your email to the end.
 But don’t make a test for the sake of making it; you should use it to lean users towards the offer and its advantages.

-A series of games and quests will definitely increase the user engagement and bring more attention to your brand.
+A series of games and quests will definitely increase user engagement and bring more attention to your brand.

-Litmus offered users to win a free ticket to their conference.
+Litmus offered users a chance to win a free ticket to their conference.
 They prepared a series of five emails, each of them having a hidden text or an image.
 The ticket was drawn among those who completed the task and shared the answer on Twitter with a special hashtag.
 Competitors had five chances to win a ticket, so users were motivated to open the next email and try their luck.

 Wrapping it up

 To get great results from gamification, you should take a data-driven approach and study your audience: you need to understand what topics and games will trigger their attention and use those in your emails.